SenchaBrest/TMLC/README.md

 I took the mobile network as the basis for the neural network, where I changed only the first and last layers.

+IF YOU WANT TO GET REAL SOLUTION NOT ONLY CODE CHECKOUT RELEASE WITH NAME SUBMISSION